 A couple of weeks ago, my friend Julie introduced me to Basil Gelato, a creamy, delicious mix of milk, cream, eggs and sugar flavored with lots of whirled up basil from the garden.
 You can read the recipe through the Notes from Northern Gardener blog.
-The one problem with the gelato was the color was just a bit too close to Army green.
+The one problem with the gelato was the color was just a bit too close to Army green for my taste.

 I wanted to play with the recipe and also see if I could make a version that was dairy free for all my lactose-intolerant friends and relatives.
 Since the original recipe called for cream, the natural dairy-free replacement was coconut milk.
 I tempered that with some almond milk and added lime because coconut, basil and lime go so well together in Thai foods.
 To deal with the color issue, I decided to steep the basil in the ice-cream base rather than whirl it in a blender.
 The result is just slightly green and totally delicious.

 1 can (13.6 ounces) coconut milk (NOT low-fat)

 1 cup almond milk (****See 2018 update below)